 Where you live can shape your health.
 The physical features, social relationships, services and opportunities available in neighborhoods can either enhance or constrain an individual’s choices benefiting health and well-being.
-The Ferry Corridor Partnership in Buffalo, NY will seek to establish and resource a neighborhood environment that promotes “living a life of wellness.”
+REACH Buffalo will seek to establish and resource a neighborhood environment that promotes “living a life of wellness” in Buffalo, NY.

 CAI, in partnership with the African American Health Disparities Task Force (AAHDTF), received annual grant funding through 2023 from the Centers for Disease Control and Prevention (CDC), National Center for Chronic Disease Prevention and Health Promotion to “Racial and Ethnic Approaches to Community Health (REACH).
-The Ferry Corridor Partnership will concentrate on Ferry Street itself, as well as the community that resides within four blocks to the north and south of the Corridor in five zip code areas (14208, 14209, 142011, 14213, and 14215) in Buffalo, NY with disparities in rates of chronic disease.
+REACH Buffalo will concentrate on Ferry Street itself, as well as the community that resides within four blocks to the north and south of the Corridor in five zip code areas (14208, 14209, 142011, 14213, and 14215) in Buffalo, NY with disparities in rates of chronic disease.

-Based upon the needs of the community, Ferry Corridor Partnership, Leadership Group members have identified the following three strategies as focal points for the initiative:
+Based upon the needs of the community, REACH Buffalo Leadership Group members have identified the following three strategies as focal points for the initiative:

 - Strategy 2: Improve access to, and consumption of, healthy and nutritious foods; including an increase in the continuity and community support for breastfeeding